 Materials

-4,4’-cyclohexylidene bisphenol, aniline, 4-bromobenzenediazonium tetrafluoroborate and 4-nitrobenzenediazonium tetrafluoroborate were purchased from Sigma-Aldrich, Co.
-Epichlorohydrin was purchased from SEJINCI, CO.
-All the other materials, reagents and solvents were commercially available products and used as received without further purification.
+For all the other materials, reagents and solvents were purchased from the Sigma-Aldrich Korea Ltd., and used as received without further purification.

 Characterization

-1H and 13C NMR spectra were recorded at 400 and 100 MHz, respectively (JEOL, Tokyo, Japan).
-Infrared (IR) spectra were recorded using an MB104 FTIR (ABB Bomem, Inc., Zurich, Switzerland).
-AFM (Atomic Force Microscopy) images were obtained using an XE-100 AFM (Park systems, Korea).
-The major products were isolated by flash column chromatography on silica gel (230–400 mesh ATSM, purchased from Merck & Co., Inc. (Whitehouse Station, New Jersey, USA)) using a mixed solvent eluent (chloroform/acetone(v/v = 95/5)).
-GPC data was obtained using a Waters 1515 (Waters).
-DSC curve was obtained using a JADE DSC (PERKIN ELMER).
-Laser experiment was conducted at a diode-pumped solid state (DPSS) laser (Genesis CX-Series SLM, COHERENT).
+AFM (Atomic Force Microscopy) images were obtained using an XE-100 AFM (Park systems, Korea) non-contact mode.
+Laser experiment was conducted at a diode-pumped solid state (DPSS) laser (Genesis CX-Series SLM; Coherent Lasers, Santa Clara, CA, USA).

 The synthesis of the polymer and ILs are illustrated in our reported previous work.27 The schematic depiction of polymer and ILs are shown in Fig. 1.